Skip to main content

 • When setting this value, determine the amount of time within which the file should be acted upon.

-• When one SMA Resource Monitor must monitor high volumes of Network share files, it is important to stagger this value and set the highest values tolerated for the environment.
+• When one SMA Resource Monitor must monitor high volumes of Network share files, stagger this value and set the highest values tolerated for the environment.

-• Because the SMA Resource Monitor creates 1 thread for every file it watches, the more often checking is performed, the more resources will be required of the machine the SMA Resource Monitor is running on.
+• Because the SMA Resource Monitor creates one thread for every file it watches, the more often checking is performed, the more resources are required of the machine the SMA Resource Monitor is running on.

-• Process Offline Changes: Determines if the SMA Resource Monitor will process file events (e.g., creation, deletion, or modification of files) when the service is down.
+• Process Offline Changes: Determines if the SMA Resource Monitor processes file events (e.g., creation, deletion, or modification of files) when the service is down.

 Second Screen: Monitor Parameters